igorski/binarcular/README.md

 Defining a structure is nothing more than declaring an Object where the keys define names meaningful to your purpose and the values consist of Strings describing:

-* one of the available type enumerations (note the name of the imported type is equal to its value)
+* one of the available type enumerations (the names of the imported types are equal to their value).
-* optional Array declaration where by adding a numerical value between brackets (_[n]_), will make the value an Array of given length _n_
+* optional Array declaration where by adding a numerical value between brackets _[n]_, will make the value an Array of given length _n_.
 * optional modifier defining the endianness of the file's byte order, separated by a pipeline (either _|BE_ for Big Endian or _|LE_ for Little Endian).
 When unspecified, the endianness of the clients system is used (assuming the file has been encoded on/by a similar